wizeline/wize-docs/interview-process/security-director/take-home-challenge.md

 4. Take note of the vulnerabilities and be ready to present them on your next interview.
 At the minimum, your vulnerability report should include:
   * Severity: You can use your own scale here.
   * Likelihood: The probability of the threat being exploited.
   * Recommended solution: Please state your recommendation and be ready to give further explanation to the team on your next interview.
+The recommendation should include a way to fix the vulnerability as a single instance issue or as part of a broader process or engineering practice implementation.
   * Reproduction steps: If necessary, please provide steps on how to reproduce the vulnerability.
 5. In a slide deck, present these vulnerabilities to the team and the tools/procedures you used to find them.
 6. Be ready at the presentation to answer questions from the team regarding the vulnerabilities you found and the way to address them.